-Year over year, City Year continues to expand our service to support more Boston students and schools.
+Year over year, City Year continues to expand our service to support more Boston and Everett students and schools.

-Since 2011 (when we started serving full-time in schools), we have leveraged public funding, corporate sponsorship, and private investments to reach over 12,000 Boston Public Schools students.
+Since 2011 (when we started serving full time in schools), we have leveraged public funding, corporate sponsorship, and private investments to reach over 12,000 Boston and Everett Public Schools students.
 Some milestones include:

 - Supporting more than 66,820 total students through our Whole School, Whole Child program, which creates a positive, engaging school climate for all students.

-- Expanded from serving in just 10 schools to 29 different schools this year, including 5 high schools.
+- Expanded from serving in just 10 schools to 29 different schools this year, including five high schools.